Ricoh GR Optics

 As you can see, lateral chromatic aberration is a little higher and brighter in uncorrected RAW files, however it's still quite low.

-Overall, an excellent lens that's sharp from edge-to-edge when stopped down from maximum aperture, with low distortion, minimal chromatic aberration and only mild vignetting.
+Overall, an excellent lens that's sharp from edge-to-edge when stopped down from maximum aperture, with low distortion, minimal chromatic aberration but moderate vignetting.

 Viewfinder Test Results